Medical-Imaging-Computing-Organisation/Medical-Imaging-Repository/README.md

 ## Monte Carlo:

-- Produce a simple spectrum to give to Experimental Lab team.
+- Produce a simple spectrum to give to Experimental Lab team
 - Generate simple data for IR team testing purposes